 Cruzeiro is on track to have the best Serie B audience average since 2006

-Abhishek Pratap 3 hours agoSportsComments Off on Cruzeiro is on track to have the best Serie B audience average since 20061 Views
+Abhishek Pratap 2 mins agoNewsComments Off on Cruzeiro is on track to have the best Serie B audience average since 20060 Views

-With 60,000 tickets sold for the game against Cricima, next Sunday (4th), in Mineiro, Cruzeiro is on its way to having the best average attendance in Serie B since 2006, when the tournament started to be played by points.
+With 60,000 tickets sold for the game against Cricima, next Sunday (4th), in Mineiro, Cruzeiro is on course to have the best average attendance in Serie B since 2006, when the tournament started to be played by points.

-After Sunday’s duel, if everything goes as planned, Raposa will have placed at least 529,000 people in the 14 games as home team for the Second Division.
+After Sunday’s duel, if everything goes as planned, Raposa will have put at least 529,000 people in the 14 games as home team for the Second Division.

 The total number of Cruzeiro fans in Serie B would already be higher, for example, Corinthians in 2008 (451,934 in 19 games) and Internacional in 2017 (443,240 in 19 games).
 See, in the gallery below, the details of the celestial club audiences in the Second Division.